 It’s important to remember that the above limits are specific to the newer Section 5A Drug Driving Offence, not the old Section 4 Driving whilst Unfit through Drugs Offence which is still in force.

-Under the old offence, the driver need only provide a sample of blood or urine which identifies the presence of a drug in the person’s system regardless of the amount of the drug, providing there is a causal link between the presence of the drug and the person’s manner of driving.
+Under the old offence, the driver need only provide a sample of blood or urine which identified the presence of a drug in their system regardless of the amount of the drug, providing there was a causal link between the presence of the drug and the person’s manner of driving.

 What do the drug driving limits actually mean?